Takashiidobe/notes/src/books/the-linux-programming-interface/_the-linux-programming-interface.md

 ---
-title: _the-linux-programming-interface
+title: "The Linux Programming Interface"
 ---

-Linux Programming Interface"

 # The Linux Programming Interface